Anoka-Hennepin ISD #11

 2. Accept constructive criticism and demonstrate appropriate behavior change

 3. Demonstrate professional conduct

-6. Build vocabulary used in the carpentry trade
+7. Build vocabulary used in the automotive industry

 Good attendance is required.
 Much of the class will involve teamwork and hands-on activities which cannot be effective without the student’s engagement.
 Work habits and participation will be a major part of the student’s overall grade, so being on time and in class everyday is important.
+Homework and class work are due as assigned.
 Students who are absent will be given two days to make-up work.
 Students who fall behind and need extra help need to see the instructor.
 In case of absence, the student is responsible to call the instructor and for getting all information and/or assignment given out while gone.

 Students overall work habits, participation, class projects and assignments will be converted to points and then into a letter grade.
 Grades will be determined by the following scale: